TedLeRoy/katacoda-scenarios/hello-world/step1.md

 **Click in the Terminal Host 1 window to the right.**

-**Provide the requested input where you see bold text in the output as below.**
+**Provide the requested input where you see bold text in the output shown below.**

 You'll see the following: